Jflye/offensive-sec-scripts/README.md

-These scripts where written to automate some processes during pentesting.
+These scripts were written to automate some processes during pentesting.